 - Non-degree Students: students who are matriculated at another institution and wish to follow a course or courses for credit at Manhattan College.
-All such students must present to the Office of Admissions official correspondence noting good standing, together with an authorization to follow courses from a responsible official of the college at which they are matriculated. - Auditors: non-matriculated students may audit one or more course with the clear understanding that no college credit will be earned.
+All such students must present to the Office of Admissions an academic transcript noting good standing. - Auditors: non-matriculated students may audit one or more course with the clear understanding that no college credit will be earned.
 All persons must apply to the Office of Admissions and present evidence that they are qualified to follow the courses which they request.